streetmeat/ghostmcp/ghost_mcp/README.md

 ## Overview

 The Ghost MCP Server is a comprehensive Instagram automation platform that enables LLMs to execute viral marketing campaigns through personalized videos and targeted DMs.
-Built for the Instagram DM MCP Hackathon by Gala Labs (June 2025).
+Built for the Instagram DM MCP Hackathon by Gala Labs.
 ## Features

 - 🤖 **Multi-Account Management** - Rotate between accounts with session persistence